If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 It was a devastating time for us and one we were not sure we could survive.

 I have since become very intentional about the way that we project our inventory needs and we continue to refine that quarterly and even monthly.
 We have created a KPI for the cost of goods sold to help us hold ourselves accountable.

 Ultimately, the better we manage our inventory the less we have need to discount and the healthier our profit margin becomes.

 This is, of course, a very high-level overview of the importance of inventory control.

 To see the full breakdown on how to manage inventory, check out my guide over on my blog..

 If you are planning to start a children's clothing business, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a children's clothing business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a children's clothing business and outline the costs you should expect for each:

 - The estimated minimum starting cost = $1,057

 - The estimated maximum starting cost = $27,919